WACCEM/healpix-remapping/README.md

 # Note: Auto-detection examines the first data file and identifies coordinate
 # dimensions automatically.
 Only use explicit config if auto-detection fails
 # or you need to override for a specific reason.

+# Time dimension configuration (OPTIONAL - defaults to 'time')
+# concat_dim: "time"          # Name of time/concatenation dimension
+#
+# Common time dimension names:
+#   Most datasets: "time" (default)
+#   WRF: "Time" or "Times"
+#   Some CMIP6: "time_counter"
+#
+# Only specify if your dataset uses a different name than 'time'
 ```

 **d) Dask Configuration (Optimized for I/O-Intensive Operations):**